piterb/rosterapp/README-INFRA.md

 - Audience mismatch: ID token must target your client/project; use the same client ID configured in Identity Platform.
 - Opaque access token: use the ID token (JWT) from the Authorization Code + PKCE flow.
 - Terraform apply 403 on Identity Platform/API Keys: ensure the Terraform admin SA has `roles/identitytoolkit.admin` and `roles/apikeys.admin` (these are granted in main Terraform).
+- Terraform apply 403 on Identity Platform/API Keys: ensure the Terraform admin SA has `roles/identitytoolkit.admin` and `roles/serviceusage.apiKeysAdmin` (granted in main Terraform).

 ### Test strategy
 - CI uses `spring-security-test` with mock JWTs; no real Google tokens are required for tests.